 - Increase the document’s font size

-Note: The option to exclude quoted text from checking is available only in the online Grammarly Editor and Grammarly’s desktop app.
-This setting will deactivate all suggestions on quoted text.
-Grammarly will still check quoted text for plagiarism.
+Note: The option to exclude quoted text from checking is available only in the Grammarly Editor.
+This setting will deactivate all suggestions on quoted text, but Grammarly will still check this text for plagiarism.